jackson-ohanian/q-learning-connect-4/README.md

   Double Q Learning, two AIs compete for given epochs, focused on training one and using the other to influence that training.

-  A convulation-like filter is put over the board (stride=1, padding=0) the larger the size the more computational power and memory is needed.. to do a full 7x6 board is pretty signifigant (some billions of boards from quick math), anything under 4 is borderline useless.
+  A convulation-like filter is put over the board (stride=1, padding=0) the larger the size the more computational power and memory is needed.. to do a full 7x6 board is pretty signifigant (some trillions of boards from quick math), anything under 4 is borderline useless.
 The downside here is he will miss blocks sometimes chasing a high reward play on a different side of the board.
 More info in header documentation.

+  Even a 4x4 filter, which is of limited use, has over 20,000,000 possible states, a lot of which can be removed by considering cases such as a completely full board as non-unique.
+For filter size n this reduces the amount of state vectors needed by 2^(2n).
+Overall, the computation and storage needed to make this learner very smart are high - I don't think this task is necesarily better suited to deep Q Learning, however, as precise choices are needed, not descisions.

   Training is epsilon greedy to encourage exploratory action.
 High decay rate to give the AI more freedom to make multi-turn plays.